tsahyt/dhclingo/doc/slides/slides.md

 + User defines two programs
     1. *Main* program
     2. *Heuristic* program
-* The heuristic is computed separately *as needed* to make decisions in the *main* solver.
+* The heuristic is computed separately *as needed* to make decisions in the *main* solver
-* Main solver tells the heuristic about changes, so it can adapt.
+* Main solver tells the heuristic about changes, so it can adapt
-* Repeat until a solution is found.
+* Repeat until a solution is found

 ## Overview